Jet Trouble

-James E. Troublefield IV, known professionally as Jet Trouble, is an American Christian singer-songwriter from Dallas.
+James E. Troublefield IV (born June 11, 1996), known professionally as Jet Trouble, is an American Christian singer-songwriter from Dallas.

 Jet Trouble signed to the Christian hip hop label Kings Dream Entertainment in 2017.
 He achieved his first Billboard chart entry with the single "I Need You," which first appeared on the Hot Christian Songs chart in March 2024.